top of page

 Insect Repellent

-Milford Sound is home to an infamous local resident – the sandfly.
-These tiny insects are known for their persistent bites, so insect repellent is a must-have item.
-Sandflies really join your tour from about Eglinton Valley (40mins in) onwards.
+Milford Sound is home to an infamous resident, the sandfly.
+These tiny insects are known for their persistent bites, so insect repellent is a must-have.

 Sunscreen